wasaysir/wasaysir/README.md

 - I'm a student at both the University of Waterloo studying Computer Science and Bioinformatics
 - I'm currently working on a Custom Blogging Markup Language
-- I'm looking for an internship for the summer of 2025
+- I'm looking for new grad roles in 2026!
 - I love Formula 1, Bioinformatics, and Graphic Design

 **Languages and tools I use!**